benemon/windup-operator/README.md

 This is a deliberately opinionated installation of Windup, using the defaults defined in the standard OpenShift Template shipped with each distribution.
 A user can influence the resources available to the console and the executor, as well as the database name, and the Windup image version deployed.

+The example Windup CR provided represents a minimal known good configuration, but you will want to edit the resources consumed by  Windup to balance your usage of Windup against the capacity of your cluster.
+The more CPU / Memory you can allocate to it, the faster the application assessments will run.

 The Windup CR looks like this:

 ```yaml